rohit-abhishek/Training_Repo/README.md

 # Python_Workspace
-Training Repo - Python Workspace for practise and doing some of the self development work
+Training Repo - Python Workspace for practise and doing some of the self development work.